Members and Trustees

 Jane designs and delivers contextualised learning provision to offenders in Winchester prison.
 Her current role includes working with the prison's management to develop processes for evidencing the skills and attributes offenders are acquiring in vocational areas.
 This includes teaching about equalities and raising awareness of the need to understand and support difference.

 She has a particular interest in how adverse childhood experiences impact individuals and how they can be supported with protective and compensatory experiences to overcome disadvantage and make positive choices that enable them to lead fulfilling lives.
+She takes a lead responsibility for safeguarding across the Trust.

 Member of C&S